-Fig. 5 shows how the 3D error depends on depth and out-of-plane offset for lateral position at 0 mm.
-Interestingly the error is largest ( $\sim$ 1.6 mm) when offset is small and depth is large.
-For bigger offsets the error gets smaller.
-This indicates that there are no strong enough markers in the data to reliably estimate all three coordinates when the out-of-plane offset is small.
+Fig. 5 shows how the 3-D error depends on depth and outof-plane offset for lateral position at 0 mm.
+Interestingly, the error is largest (\sim 1.6 mm) when the offset is small and the depth is large.
+For bigger offsets, the error gets smaller.
+This indicates that there are no strong enough markers in the data to reliably estimate all three coordinates when the out-ofplane offset is small.
 However, the reliability increases with higher out-of-plane offsets.
-The relatively poor performance at shallow depths and large elevational offset (bottom right of Fig. 5) is caused by the directivity of the ultrasound sources and a large propagation distance, which result in poor SNR and hence poor amplitude estimates.
+The relatively poor performance at shallow depths and large elevational offset (bottom right of Fig. 5) is caused by the directivity of the US sources and a large propagation distance, which result in poor SNR and hence poor amplitude estimates.
 The same pattern was obtained for different lateral positions (data not shown), with minor fluctuations in the stable region and degradation for the extreme points close to the imaging boundaries.
-We also
+We also note that even though the out-of-plane offset estimation is not correct for all instances, the estimated axial aberration and filtering approach still provides accurate results, as can be seen in Fig. 6: lateral/axial trajectory is very close to the ground truth.